SuperOfficeDocs/superoffice-docs/docs/api/sentry/plugins/tutorial-sentry-plugin-with-ext-table.md

 First, we focus on how to generate a table in the database using the Dictionary SDK.

+**Pre-requisite:**

-To use the SODictionary SDK, *SODictionarySDK.dll* needs to be registered using regsvr32.
-The fil can be found in the SuperOffice installation directory.
+To use this SDK, *SODictionarySDK.dll* must be registered using regsvr32.
+The file can be found in the SuperOffice installation directory.

 > [!NOTE]
-> It is important to make sure the correct values are set in the Admin client replication screen, because these values are used by the SODictionary whenever the manipulations are done in the database.
+> It is important to make sure the correct values are set in the Admin client replication screen because these values are used by the SODictionary whenever the manipulations are done in the database.

 [!code-csharp[CS](includes/create-custom-table.cs)]